zzd233/Generals.io-1v1-match-helper/readme.md

 Friend list is put in localStorage, so the list won't be lost after refreshing the page.

 I have tested this script **in chrome**, but not in other browsers.
 You can have a try if you want.

+Don't add too much friend in the list because I don't know whether your network can bear or not.